Frequently Asked Questions

 Delivery to site is subject to shipping and customs clearance.

-The Build Process on Site
+• The Build Process on Site

-Our vehicles are usually equipped with cranes to off-load and our installation team(s) will arrange for suitable crane hire to move the log beams into place, the price of which is included in Eestipod Lifestyle Supply and Install package.
+Kontio vehicles are usually equipped with cranes to off-load and our installation team(s) will arrange for suitable crane hire to move the log beams into place, the price of which is included in Eestipod Lifestyle Supply and Install package.

-Second Fix
+• Second Fix

-Your log home has no need plastering so the move into second fix starts once you have a weathertight structure.
+Your log home has no need for plastering so the move into second fix starts once you have a weathertight structure.

 Electrics & plumbing, all electrical and plumbing aervices are channelled into your building during manufacture for connection on site by your chosen electrical and plumbing contractors.